NuclearPhoenixx/n-body-problem/README.md

 **Stats:** You can enable and disable the resulting force vectors for each individual object in code.
 The top left corner shows the total number of objects in the world.
-Clicking on an object allows you to show any object's velocity and mass.
+Clicking on an object allows you to show any object's velocity, mass and it's current/past orbit in fixed space.

 The 2D plane is nearly infinitely big and there is _no_ maximum speed due to this being an all classical newtonian simulation.
 That means you _can_ launch